MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 6. On the **Devices | All devices** page, select **Device settings**.

-7. On the **Devices|Device settings** page, in the details pane, verify that **Users may register their devices with Azure AD** is set to **All** and is greyed out.
+7. On the **Devices|Device settings** page, in the details pane, verify that **Users may register their devices with Microsoft Entra** is set to **All** and is greyed out.

    > This option is greyed out and set to **All** by default when Microsoft Intune is enable in the tenant.
-This ensures that all users are able to register Windows 10 or newer personal, iOS, Android, and macOS devices with Azure AD.
+This ensures that all users are able to register Windows 10 or newer personal, iOS, Android, and macOS devices with Entra.

-### Task 2: Perform Azure AD registration
+### Task 2: Perform Entra registration

 1. Switch to **SEA-WS1** and sign in as **Admin** with the password of **Pa55w.rd**.